-The financial statements include the accounts of Amicus Therapeutics, Inc. and its wholly owned subsidiary, Amicus Therapeutics UK Limited.
-All significant intercompany transactions and balances are eliminated in consolidation.
-This subsidiary is not material to the overall financial statements of the Company.
+The financial statements include the accounts of Amicus Therapeutics, Inc. and its wholly owned subsidiaries, Amicus Therapeutics UK Limited and Callidus Biopharma, Inc. All significant intercompany transactions and balances are eliminated in consolidation.
+These subsidiaries are not material to the overall financial statements of the Company.